Bushing Health

+Bushing monitoring is vital for extending the life of a transformer.
 Bushing failures contribute significantly to the failure statistics of power transformers.
-On average, one out of four transformer failures are due to issues with the bushings.
+On average, one out of four transformer failures is due to issues with the bushings.
 Not only are failures likely to occur but 50% of bushing failures end in fires.
-Bushing failure can occur for several reasons such as reduction in dielectric strength, thermal integrity or mechanical strength.
+Bushing failure occurs for several reasons such as a reduction in dielectric strength, thermal integrity or mechanical strength.

 What is Online Bushing Monitoring?

 Offline tests are performed on a routine schedule – maybe once every few years.
-Yet many failure mechanisms on bushings can occur in a very short period of time measured in days to weeks.
-Additionally, some failures are temperature and voltage dependent that are difficult to simulate during offline tests.
+Yet many failure mechanisms on bushings occur in a very short period of time measured in days to weeks.
+Additionally, some failures are temperature and voltage-dependent that are difficult to simulate during offline tests.

 50